boris-fouomene/reskit/packages/resk-core/README.md

 ## 🚀 Key **Features**

-- **Decorator-Driven ResourceMetadata Management**: Use decorators to intuitively define and manage resources, resulting in cleaner, more expressive code.
+- **Decorator-Driven ResourceMeta Management**: Use decorators to intuitively define and manage resources, resulting in cleaner, more expressive code.
 - **Modular Architecture**: Treat every component as a resource, promoting reusability and better organization of application logic.
 - **Extensible Framework**: Effortlessly extend core functionalities by adding custom field types, decorators, and plugins tailored to specific project needs.
 - **Customizable Field Types**: Support for various built-in field types (such as number, dropdown, selectResource) that can be customized with specific properties for flexible data handling.